- .Regular Army

 Step 1

 Initial military training teaches you how to be a soldier.
 This covers everything from fieldcraft to how to handle a rifle.
-This course takes place at either Pirbright in Surrey or Winchester, Hampshire.
+This course takes place at either Pirbright in Surrey or Winchester, Hampshire and lasts 13 weeks.

 Step 2

-You will then be posted into the Defence Animal Training Regiment at Melton Mowbray where you will complete a Transition to Military Practice course and the Patrol Dog Handler course.
+You will then be posted into the Defence Animal Training Regiment at Melton Mowbray for 8 weeks, where you will complete a Transition to Military Practice course and the Patrol Dog Handler course.

 The Army will support and train you throughout your career, offering you considerable opportunities to develop your skills.